prabakaran-8bit/M1_ProjectGoal_util/README.md

 # M1-Calculator
-Project on building calculator using C-Programming
+Project on building calculator using C-Programming and implementing a menu type interface in the calculator

 ## Milestone-1
 * Folder Structure